Industry 4.0 is a Lot Easier Than You Think: Dispelling 3 Digital Transformation Myths

 The reality is that most machines sold in the last several years already have the ability to connect to Intranets and Internets.
 They issue and read a wide variety of codes – like start, stop, pause, out of supplies, jammed, etc. – and translating these codes to humans and vice versa has been solved.

-Widely available gateways can translate data from a huge variety of machine codes to something a Connected Worker platform can read.
+Widely available gateways can translate data from a huge variety of machine codes to something Connected Worker can read.
 If intervention or maintenance is needed, a human process can be triggered.
 Once a human process is completed, machines can be programmatically restarted after appropriate safety procedures are followed.

 Truly embodying Industry 4.0 with humans and machines working seamlessly together is easier than people think, at least to get started.